Parable of the Renegades

 His business with the vending machine now finished, Davis rose up and turned around - only to gasp and make the packet jump between his hands in a juggling act until one of his hands caught it.

 “Viola!”
 Davis yelped the name of the person who was now a few feet in front of him with her hands perched upon her shapely hips.
 He gripped the packet tight in his hands.
 “How long have you been standing there!?”

 Viola rolled her head clockwise and glared at the packet in Davis’ hands.

 “Hmm… Long enough,” she said.
 “Whatcha doin’ here?”

-“I was uh… trying to buy myself a drink,” Davis claimed while breaking eye contact with Viola several times.
+“I was uh… trying to buy myself a drink,” Davis claimed while his eyes broke contact with Violas’ several times.
 “But I only realized now that I was ripped off.
 This vending machine doesn’t sell any of that.”

 While Davis fought a mental struggle to hide all his guilty signs for lying, Viola stepped next to him, leaned closer to the vending machine, and squinted at its column of buttons.

 “Davis,” She turned to him with a convincing smile while unconvincing veins throbbed on her temple.
 “You should’ve known something wasn’t right before you paid more than $4.75 for a drink.”

 Contrary to his statement, Davis knew exactly what he was paying for, but he couldn’t afford to let Viola know his purchase attempt was intentional, so he continued to play dumb.

 “It must be becaush I’m shoooo schweepy.”
 He faked a yawn into an open hand while also botching his pronunciations on purpose, hoping Viola would fall for it.
 “It’s really late right now, and it shucks that I shtill got a lot of things to do.”